|Gifts of Love

 longer.
 I brought her flowers, only to be told that her immune system was so low that she

-work for she didn't have the strength.
+for she didn't have the strength.
 I couldn't give her anything.
-All I could do was sit and
+All I could do was sit and talk with

 We didn't talk about dying.
 We tried, but it was too hard.
 We both wanted her to get well, not

-to say.
+say.
 We had said it all.
-The dark gloom in that room was more than either of us could
+The dark gloom in that room was more than either of us could bear and

-bear and we both struggled to find something to say that would lift the gloom, even if only
+we both struggled to find something to say that would lift the gloom, even if only for a moment.

-for a moment.
 How many times can you say I love you?
-Maybe not enough, but we said it
+Maybe not enough, but we said it over and over

 As they took her to the lab for the daily ritual of removing the excess fluid building up in her

-find something to lighten our hearts.
-Walking past the shelves of candies, cards, and
+something to lighten our hearts.
+Walking past the shelves of candies, cards, and flowers, I

-want to find himself.
-When I picked him up and hugged him to my chest, I was quite
+to find himself.
+When I picked him up and hugged him to my chest, I was quite surprised!
+This

 Standing in the gift shop with Pooh in my arms, the tears rolled down my face.
 Not tears of